Easton Town Center

-Easton Town Center is a shopping center and mall in northeast Columbus, Ohio, United States.
+Easton Town Center is a shopping center in northeast Columbus, Ohio, United States.
 Opened in 1999, the core buildings and streets that comprise Easton are intended to look like a self-contained town, reminiscent of American towns and cities in the early-to-mid 20th century.
 Included in the design are fountains, streets laid out in a grid pattern surrounded by a continuous loop, and metered storefront parking.

 A variety of stores, restaurants, and service-oriented businesses occupy structures of varying sizes, most of which are contiguous, having shared walls.
 Many of these structures have a similar external appearance.
 Also included are traditional shopping mall features like large, multi-floor department stores, small kiosks located in the indoor common areas, a cinema complex, ATMs, and both covered and open parking structures.
 Easton attracts more than 30 million visitors per year.

 Tenants and layout

 Easton Town Center is anchored by Macy's (formerly Lazarus) and Nordstrom and includes about 300 other retail shops.
 Nordstrom is found at the northernmost point.
 Despite Easton being a developed town center, its grid system is not perfectly centered, with certain areas being designed for specific uses.
 For example, the South District hosts outdoor concerts, holiday events, and an interactive water fountain on its town square, and also has a large outdoor train set, the Easton Express.
 The only indoor area is the Station Building which houses shops, foodservice vendors, as well as a 30-screen AMC movie theater.
 Parking garages are scattered throughout.
 2015 also saw additional retailers and restaurants moving into Easton Gateway, an expanded section of Easton.

 The Easton area is a partnership between Limited Brands and the Georgetown Company.
 Easton Town Center is currently leased and managed by Steiner & Associates.